olawolemoses/organisation-relations/README.md

 ## Development Language
 * JavaScript (Node.JS)

+## Database Server
+* MySQL

 ## Setup
 * Install Nodejs >= v6.10.3
 * Install Yarn
 * Clone this Project
 * Run yarn install to install all dependencies from package.json
-* Run npm test to run all test specs.
+* Run yarn test to run all test specs.

 ## Getting Started
 The following were required to get started:
 1. Mysql Database
+2. Create a database name: "pipedrive".

+## Getting Started
+The following were required to get started:
+1. Mysql Database
-2. Create a database name: "pipedrive" on the Google API Console.
+2. Create a database name: "pipedrive".